-Deadline delayed for Airbnb operators to register with the city
+Deadline delayed for Airbnb operators to register with Seattle

-The city has postponed the Sept.
-1 deadline for short-term rental operators to register their units with the city due to what it called “technical difficulties” with the city’s online registration platform.
+Seattle has postponed the Sept.
+1 deadline for short-term rental operators to register their units due to what it called “technical difficulties” with the city’s online registration platform.

 Until Dec.
 15, operators listing units on platforms like Airbnb and VRBO needn’t be afraid of hefty fines the city can level for breaking rules mandating registration and limiting the number of units most hosts can operate, according to an email from the city to hosts last week.